niraj-desai-2909/burr/README.md

 For more details see the [getting started guide](https://burr.dagworks.io/getting_started/simple-example/).

-## 🔩 How does Burr work?
+## 🔩 How does Apache Burr work?

-With Burr you express your application as a state machine (i.e. a graph/flowchart).
+With Apache Burr you express your application as a state machine (i.e. a graph/flowchart).
 You can (and should!) use it for anything in which you have to manage state, track complex decisions, add human feedback, or dictate an idempotent, self-persisting workflow.

-The core API is simple -- the Burr hello-world looks like this (plug in your own LLM, or copy from [the docs](https://burr.dagworks.io/getting_started/simple-example/#build-a-simple-chatbot>) for _gpt-X_)
+The core API is simple -- the Apache Burr hello-world looks like this (plug in your own LLM, or copy from [the docs](https://burr.dagworks.io/getting_started/simple-example/#build-a-simple-chatbot>) for _gpt-X_)

 ```python
 from burr.core import action, State, ApplicationBuilder